rubensworks/article-eswc2020-costmodelldf/content/solution.md

 Next to these client metrics, there could be additional parameters that could influence the selection of interfaces to query from.
-For example, if the client knows beforehand that it will have to execute *many* queries against the same dataset, then it might be more efficient to download the full dump of the dataset, even if a SPARQL endpoint was allowed for the initial query.
+For example, if the client knows beforehand that it will have to execute *many* queries against the same dataset, then it might be more efficient to download the full dump of the dataset.
 Another case that can influence interface selection would be when certain partial dumps of the dataset are already available locally, or [within a network of peers](cite:cites webp2p).